my-hoang-huu/HuuMyProject/README.md

     - Use Map function to create a list of stories in the body

     - Use useState function to change the state of post-reaction icons

+    - Used "props" parameters to provide properties to components